marcopennekamp/lore/spec/05-expressions.md

 ##### Yield

+**TODO:** It's quite strange that Lore wants to tend towards functional/monadic handling of collections, but then provides such an imperative way of building the result of a loop.
+Wouldn't it rather be better if we just put the result of the loop in a list?
+And then couldn't we just flatten the list afterward?

 All repetitions return a list of values.
 When a loop is entered, conceptually, we create an empty list to which elements are supposed to be appended.
 The **yield expression** is the way to append a value to that list.
 The yield expression itself evaluates to `()`.
 It does *not* interrupt program flow, that is, you can yield twice or more in the same iteration.

 ```